Sarah Brady, Ph.D. is the Interim Deputy Director of CCST. Previously she served as Director of Policy Engagement for CCST, where she

-careers by preventing pregnancy discrimination in graduate programs.
-The law requires all California colleges to establish a family leave policy for their graduate students.
+STEM careers by preventing pregnancy discrimination in graduate programs.
+As a result of

+California colleges to establish a family leave policy for their graduate students.
 Sarah also

 spearheaded legislation to increase the use of biomethane, reduce the cost of college textbooks,

 and improve access to computer science education.
 In addition, she conducted bill analysis and

-provided vote recommendations to Assemblywoman Bonilla on all bills related to utilities and commerce, energy,
+provided vote recommendations to Assemblywoman Bonilla on all bills related to utilities and

-Prior to the Fellowship, Sarah earned Bachelor’s degrees in Chemistry and French from North Central College and a
+Sarah earned Bachelor’s degrees in Chemistry and French from North Central College and a

 Doctorate in Chemistry at the University of Oregon researching the degradation of plastics.
 She was

 also a GK-12 Fellow and an NSF-IGERT Fellow where she worked at the Hong Kong Baptist

 University.
-In her free time, Sarah likes to watch the Green Bay Packers, brew beer, camp,
+In her free time, Sarah likes to watch the Green Bay Packers, brew beer, camp, and is